Black Stone Cherry

-Black Stone Cherry is an American rock band, formed in 2001 in Edmonton, Kentucky.
+Black Stone Cherry is an American hard rock band formed in Edmonton, Kentucky in 2001.
 They were signed to Roadrunner Records until 2015; the band is now signed to Mascot Label Group.
-The band consists of Chris Robertson (lead vocals, lead guitar), Ben Wells (rhythm guitar, backing vocals), Steve Jewell (bass, backing vocals) and John Fred Young (drums, backing vocals).
-Black Stone Cherry has released seven studio albums as well as two EPs, and have charted seventeen singles on the US Mainstream Rock Tracks charts.
-Their latest album, The Human Condition, was released in 2020.
+The band consists of Chris Robertson (vocals, guitar), Ben Wells (guitar), Steve Jewell (bass) and John Fred Young (drums).
+Black Stone Cherry has released eight studio albums as well as two EPs and have charted seventeen singles on the US Mainstream Rock Tracks charts.
+Their latest album, Screamin' at the Sky, was released in 2023.

 History

 2001–2004: Formation and early years

 Black Stone Cherry originated in Edmonton, Kentucky.
 Chris Robertson and John Fred Young, son of The Kentucky Headhunters' rhythm guitarist Richard Young, started to play music together early in their teens and were soon joined by Wells and Lawhon.
 Black Stone Cherry officially formed on June 4, 2001.
 They then took over the practice house which had been used by The Kentucky Headhunters since 1968 and began to record tracks.
 They also began holding shows at clubs in the area, and after a short while they gained a large following of people of all ages in the town.
 In 2003, on Black Stone Cherry Records, the band released their first demo on CD called Rock N' Roll Tape.